thesabinelim/comp1531-slackr/README.md

 ## Changelog (cleared 5th October in git hash "84cc5a9099")

+* 11/10/2019: Search function clarified that it searches over all channels a user is in

+## Overview

 An overview of this background and this project can be found in a short video found [HERE](https://youtu.be/Mzg3UGv3TSw).